MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`xctoolReporter`** - **xctool Test Reporter Format**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Test reporter format to use when "test" action is specified and "Use xctool" is checked.
-Specify "junit:output-file-path-here.xml" to generate a file format compatible with the Publish Test Results task.
-When specified, "plain" is automatically added as well.
-Requires xctool be installed on agent hosts.
-See [xctool](https://github.com/facebook/xctool) for details.
-Note: xctool has been deprecated and does not work with Xcode 8.
+Tests the reporter format to use when the **test** action is specified and **Use xctool** is checked.
+Specify `junit:output-file-path-here.xml` to generate a file format compatible with the Publish Test Results task.
+When specified, **plain** is automatically added. `xctool` must be installed on agent hosts.
+Learn more about [xctool](https://github.com/facebook/xctool).
+*Note:* `xctool` is deprecated and does not work with Xcode 8.
 <!-- :::editable-content-end::: -->
 <br>